Western Maryland Scenic Railroad 734: Western Maryland Scenic Railroad

+In 1988, the Scenic Railroad Development Corporation (SRDC) reopened the former Western Maryland mainline between Cumberland and Frostburg, Maryland, as a tourist excursion line called the Allegany Central Railroad, and entrepreneur Jack Showalter was contracted to operate the line for them, using steam locomotives Nos.
+1238 and 1286.
+In 1991, following a falling out with Showalter, the SRDC was reorganized as the Western Maryland Scenic Railroad (WMSR) to operate the line with their own equipment and to control their own maintenance costs, and one of their main goals was to operate their own steam locomotive.
+Initially, the WMSR placed an open order to import a newly-built China Railways SY for cost-effective maintenance, and it was to be shipped alongside another SY for the New York, Susquehanna and Western Railway (NYS&W), with the latter covering the shipping costs.

-Beginning in 1991, the Western Maryland Scenic Railroad (WMSR), which operated excursion trains on former Western Maryland (WM) trackage between Cumberland and Frostburg, Maryland, was being reorganized to operate their own equipment and control their own maintenance costs, and one of their main goals was to operate their own steam locomotive.
-After the railroad's plans to purchase a newly-built China Railways SY had fallen through, the WMSR reached an agreement to purchase LS&I No. 34 in early 1992.
-In honor of WM's original fleet of 2-8-0s, the SC-1 was repainted in WM Fireball freight colors as No. 734, and the locomotive was shipped with this livery from the IRM to Cumberland in July.
+In late 1991, the NYS&W cancelled their order as they purchased a domestic-based SY instead, and Allegany County commissioners persuaded the WMSR into following suit, believing an American-built locomotive would better suit them.
+The WMSR subsequently reached an agreement to purchase LS&I No. 34 in January 1992, and a preliminary inspection revealed most of the boiler to be in good condition, but with the firebox sheets requiring replacement.
+In honor of WM's original fleet of 2-8-0s, the SC-1 was repainted in a WM Fireball freight livery and renumbered as No. 734, and the locomotive was shipped with the livery from the IRM to Cumberland in July.
 (Note: The original WM No. 734 was an H-7A class, and it was built by ALCO with different specifications from that on LS&I No. 34.)

-No. 734 was moved inside the WMSR's former WM shop complex in Ridgeley, West Virginia, where restoration work took place.
-The boiler was initially found to be in good condition, but the firebox sheets had to be replaced.
-Crews worked thoroughly to make the SC-1 resemble a WM H Class 2-8-0, with the cab side sheets being replaced with ones with WM-style windows, and the Worthington BL feedwater heater being replaced with a cross-compound air pump.
-The railroad also acquired a CSX maintenance-of-way tender, which was formerly paired with a New York Central (NYC) 4-8-2 "Mohawk", to replace the locomotive's original LS&I tender and to boost its coal and water capacity.
-In July 1993, restoration work was completed, and No. 734 began pulling the WMSR's regular excursion trains on August 4.
+The following month, No. 734 was moved inside the WMSR's former WM workshop in Ridgeley, West Virginia, where restoration work began under the leadership of their chief mechanical officer, Dan Pluta.

+The railroad was unable to obtain any blueprints of the locomotive, and Pluta resorted to guiding the restoration based on his own knowledge.
+As the locomotive was disassembled, numerous mechanical problems were discovered and had to be addressed, and multiple parts had to be replaced with shop-fabricated duplicates, including the cab side sheets.
+Opting to make the SC-1 loosely resemble the WM's H series, crews also made multiple cosmetic alterations to No. 734, with the replacement cab sheets incorporating WM-style windows and its Worthington BL feedwater heater being swapped with a cross-compound air pump.
+The railroad also acquired a CSX maintenance-of-way tender, which was formerly paired with a New York Central (NYC) 4-8-2 "Mohawk", to replace the locomotive's original LS&I tender for increased coal and water capacity, and as a homage to the WM H-9s.
+The combined cost of acquiring and restoring No. 734 was reportedly $500,000.
+In July 1993, restoration work was completed, and No. 734, with the nickname Mountain Thunder, hauled its inaugural train on July 29.